arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

             }
         }'
     ```

 !!!
 Warning
+    When the first deposit is made the `"funded_since"` field should be set, it may not be changed afterwards.
+    The `"funded_since"` field constains the date and time at which the portfolio was funded with the minimal required funding amount to initialize the Robo Advisor.

+!!!
+Warning
     Updating holdings requires you to **provide the complete overview of positions**.
 In other words, if you update an invested portfolio